-*Leah was a lowly humble girl.
-The unloved, the rejected, and the ‘nobodies’ usually are.
+*Leah was a lowly, humble girl.
+The unloved, the rejected, and ‘nobodies’ usually are.

-God has a soft spot for the unloved.
-If you are unloved or rejected, you will probably be in tears as you read this, because you know what I am talking about.
-Below the surface – you hurt!
-But the Father sees it.
+God has a soft spot for the unloved and the rejected, the ‘nobodies’ in the world.
+If you are unloved or rejected, you will probably be in tears as you read this, because you know what it feels like.
+Underneath your seemingly ‘unbothered exterior’ – you hurt!
+Thankfully the Father sees it.

 >If you are unloved God has a soft spot for you.

-In Spain: At five o’clock one morning when I was up particularly early, I saw a car parked underneath a palm tree outside our International church in Spain where we also lived.
+In Spain: At five o’clock one morning when I was up particularly early and while still dark, I saw a car parked underneath a palm tree outside our International church in Spain where we also lived.
 I was surprised and went outside to check who it could be.
-I peered through the car window to see an older dishevelled lady fast asleep with two very big dogs.
+I peered through the car window to see an older dishevelled lady fast asleep alongside two very large dogs.
 The dogs awoke and barked fiercely at me.
 The woman got out of the car, and blurted out in broken English, “Oh no!
 Now you have found me, you won’t let me sleep here anymore will you?”
-Without our knowledge, she’s been sleeping there every night in her car.
+Without our knowledge, she’d been sleeping there every night in her car.
 She said it was the only place she felt safe.

-It didn’t look Christian-like for someone to be sleeping in a car outside our church, so I replied, “No, I cannot allow you to sleep underneath this tree so I will put you in a caravan.”
+It wasn’t Christian-like for someone to be sleeping in a car outside a church, so I replied, “No, I cannot allow you to sleep underneath this tree so I will put you in a caravan.”

-Sometime before this incident I’s felt moved upon to make an appeal for caravans.
-I just felt that some needy or homeless Christians were going to pop-up and Imgar was my first to show up!
-But our church people were not happy when she sat in church.
+Sometime before this incident I’d felt moved upon to make an appeal for caravans.
+But our church people were not happy when Imgar sat in church.
 They said that if she came again they wouldn’t be coming!
 So I had a dilemma.
 How could I help needy people if it was against the wishes of the International church I had started – and had started because they had been in need of it!

 But I still tried to put myself in their shoes and understand, because Imgar did have a very dirty habit!
 A habit which made her smell bad.
 She was unkempt and looked nothing less than a tramp with matted dirty hair that hadn’t seen water or a comb in years.
 Her ragged clothes were smothered in dog hair!
 No-one wanted to know her or anything about her.
 Imgar was an unloved.
 Imgar was a hated.
 But I just felt for her, even though I knew it was going to take a lot of grace to cope.